SamSteffen/ECHO-Marketing/README.md

 #### Questions for Further Analysis
+- If attendance remains constant despite increased email recipients, does this indicate that the attendees at ECHO sessions are circulating or are the sessions being attended consistently by the same audience?
 - Do people forward our emails?
 - How many people are estimated to "fall through the cracks" because we lack a stable/reliable CRM (customer relations manager)?